-The Kaipara District Plan (the District Plan) provides the means for the people of the Kaipara District to manage sustainably the effects of use, development and protection of the natural and physical resources of the District.
+The Kaipara District Plan (the District Plan)Provides the means for the people of the Kaipara District to manage sustainably the effects of use, development and protection of the natural and physical resources of the District.

-The Resource Management Act 1991 defines natural and physical resources to include 'land, water, air, soil, minerals, and energy, all forms of plants and animals (whether native to New Zealand or introduced),
+The Resource Management Act 1991 defines natural and physical resources to include 'land, water, air, soil, minerals, and energy, all forms of plants and animals (whether native to New Zealand or introduced) and all structures'.

 The purpose, function and contents of the District Plan are directed towards achieving the purpose of the Resource Management Act (defined by Part 2), which is ‘to promote the sustainable management of natural and physical resources’.

 The Kaipara District Plan webpages have been set up to provide you with the following information: